myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-17T03:47:07.674Z
 >
 > This must be a hidden command of the game!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-15T01:11:21.190Z
->
-> haha they apparently like these elongated shapes!
-And my dog always tries to hide it somewhere, but always fails and immediately takes it out and eats it lol

----
 <!-- MY-BSKY_TIMELINE:END -->